jacobjeffrey/tmdb-analytics/README.md

 ## Running This Yourself

-**Note:** Initial ingestion takes ~10 minutes to fetch all movie data from TMDB's API.
+**Note:** Initial ingestion takes ~10 minutes to fetch all movie data from TMDB's API with the movie vote count threshold of 100.
+I found this is the sweet spot for filtering out low quality/obscure results while retaining more niche/arthouse films.

 **Feedback welcome!** This is a learning project and I'm always looking to improve.
 If you spot issues or have suggestions on the modeling, pipeline design, or code structure, feel free to open an issue or reach out.